 Alex had already drawn up a proposal for a cycling club based in the locality where RMS Titanic, the world’s most famous ship, was constructed.

-Using the positive momentum of the Giro to spur on their efforts, Phil and Alex were joined by enthusiasts James Loughrey, Colin O’Carroll, Julie Beckett, Andrew Davies and Maeve Curran, with each taking on roles to make TQCC a reality in November 2014.
+Using the positive momentum of the Giro to spur on their efforts, Phil and Alex were joined by enthusiasts James Loughrey, Colin O’Carroll, Julie Beckett, Andrew Davies and Maeve Curran, with each taking on roles to make TQC a reality in November 2014.

 The initial concept for our club kit was further developed by the new committee, and sponsors were sought to support the mobilisation of the club.

 The aims and objectives of the club were simple – to promote Titanic Quarter as a shared space for cycling, to embrace the social, leisure and competitive camaraderie of cycling.